 A new movement is creating ways for low-income people to invest in real estate

-Low income people are often shut out the main way wealth is built in the U.S.: Real estate.
-But a new movement is creating ways for poorer people to invest in their own communities.
+Low-income people are often shut out of a way wealth is built: real estate.
+There's a chance for poorer people to invest in their communities.
+(Story aired on Weekend Edition Sunday on March 5, 2023.)

 Copyright © 2023 NPR.
 All rights reserved.
 Visit our website terms of use and permissions pages at www.npr.org for further information.